A Bridge Too Far (film): Plot

 In September 1944, Allied forces have won the Battle of Normandy.
-General Browning, with the approval of Field Marshal Montgomery, drafts a plan known as Operation Market Garden which will land 35,000 paratroopers and glider men 300 mi from their airfields in England, behind enemy lines in the Netherlands over a 64 mile corridor with the ultimate goal of crossing the Rhine River at Arnhem.
+General Browning, with the approval of Field Marshal Montgomery, drafts a plan known as Operation Market Garden which will land 35,000 paratroopers and glider men 300 mi from their airfields in England, behind enemy lines in the Netherlands over a 64-mile corridor with the ultimate goal of crossing the Rhine River at Arnhem.
 The single road linking a succession of bridges is narrow and exposed.
 Two American divisions land near Eindhoven, Grave and Nijmegen.
 A British division under Major-General Roy Urquhart, is to land near Arnhem, supported by a brigade of Polish paratroopers under General Stanisław Sosabowski.
-The land forces from XXX Armoured Corps is to pierce the front line in Belgium, cross the captured bridges and relieve the forces at Arnhem within two days.
+The land forces from XXX Armoured Corps are to pierce the front line in Belgium, cross the captured bridges and relieve the forces at Arnhem within two days.

 Major-General Urquhart's officers are surprised their landing zones are so far from their objectives.
 While consensus is that resistance will consist of inexperienced old men and Hitler Youth, reconnaissance photos show German tanks at Arnhem.
 General Browning dismisses the photos and ignores reports from the Dutch underground.

 Although the airborne drops surprise the enemy and meet little resistance, the Son bridge is demolished by the Germans just before it can be secured.
 At Arnhem, heavily armed jeeps either do not arrive or are destroyed in an ambush.
-The British division's radios don't function leaving Urquhart out of contact with Browning's headquarters.
+The British division's radios do not function leaving Urquhart out of contact with Browning's headquarters.
 The progress of XXX Corps is slowed by German resistance, the narrowness of the road, and the need to construct a Bailey bridge to replace the bridge at Son.
 They are halted by fierce resistance at Nijmegen and soldiers of the 82nd Airborne Division perform a daylight river crossing in rubber boats to capture the Nijmegen bridge but XXX Corps remains delayed while infantry secure the city.

-The Germans close in on the isolated British paratroopers occupying Arnhem near the bridge, and although Sosabowski's troops finally arrive after being delayed in England they are too late to reinforce the British.
+The Germans close in on the isolated British paratroopers occupying Arnhem near the bridge, and although Sosabowski's troops finally arrive after being delayed in England, they are too late to reinforce the British.
 After days of intense fighting against SS infantry and panzers the outgunned troops are either captured or forced to withdraw to Oosterbeek.
 Urquhart receives orders to retreat, while the other Allied commanders blame the various difficulties encountered for their failure to provide support.
 Urquhart escapes with less than a fifth of his original 10,000 troops while those who are too badly injured to flee stay behind to cover the withdrawal.
 At British headquarters, Urquhart confronts Browning about his personal sentiments regarding the operation and the latter contradicts his earlier optimism.

 Back in Oosterbeek Kate ter Horst, whose home has been converted into a makeshift hospital by the British, abandons its ruins.
 Passing through the front yard, now a graveyard for fallen troops, she and her children leave with an elderly doctor, pulling a few possessions in a cart, while wounded British troops sing "Abide with Me" as they await capture.